-A now popular modification of gravity is based on gravitational actions that are non-linear in the Ricci scalar $R$, or contain terms involving combinations of derivatives of $R$, namely, the $f(R)$ theories of gravity (for useful discussions and reviews we refer the reader to the works of Sotiriou and Faraoni \cite{soti1}, Carroll, Duvvuri, Trodden and Turner \cite{carro}, Kerner \cite{kerne}, Teyssandier \cite{teyss} and Magnano, Ferraris and Francaviglia \cite{magna}.
-They carry the subtle motivation of looking into a natural generalization of theory of gravity (Capozziello, Carloni and Troisi \cite{Capozziello:2003tk}, Nojiri and Odintsov \cite{Nojiri:2003ft}).
-The models first became popular in the $1980$-s because it was shown by Nojiri and Odintsov \cite{Nojiri:2003rz} that they can be derived from fundamental physical theories (Like M-theory).
-Moreover, they naturally admit a phase of accelerated expansion which could be associated with inflation, as discussed by Starobinsky \cite{staro}, Stelle \cite{stelle}.
-In a similar way, dark energy could be thought of having a geometrical origin, rather than being the vacuum energy or additional scalar fields which are added by hand to the energy-momentum tensor.
-For more recent reviews on modified gravity theories and dark energy problem, we refer to the works of De Felice and S. Tsujikawa \cite{DeFelice:2010aj}, Nojiri and Odintsov \cite{Nojiri:2010wj}, Capozziello and De Laurentis \cite{Capozziello:2011et}, Faraoni and Capozziello \cite{Capozziello:2010zz}, Bamba and Odintsov \cite{Bamba:2015uma}, Nojiri, Odintsov and Oikonomou \cite{Nojiri:2017ncd}, Bamba, Capozziello, Nojiri and Odintsov \cite{Bamba:2012cp}.
+The most straightforward and popular modification comes from gravitational actions non-linear in the Ricci scalar $R$, namely, the $f(R)$ theories of gravity (for extensive reviews see for instance the works of Sotiriou and Faraoni \cite{soti1}, Carroll, Duvvuri, Trodden and Turner \cite{carro}, Kerner \cite{kerne}, Teyssandier \cite{teyss}, Magnano, Ferraris and Francaviglia \cite{magna}.
+The models first became popular in the $1980$-s since Nojiri and Odintsov proved \cite{Nojiri:2003rz} that they can be derived from fundamental physical theories, for example the M-theory.
+They naturally admit a phase of accelerated expansion driven by geometry which can easily be associated with inflation, discussed by Starobinsky \cite{staro}, Stelle \cite{stelle}.
+Similarly, dark energy could be thought of having a geometrical origin rather than adding a vacuum energy or an additional scalar field to the energy-momentum tensor at the outset.
+For more recent reviews on modified gravity theories and dark energy problem, we refer to the works of De Felice and Tsujikawa \cite{DeFelice:2010aj}, Nojiri and Odintsov \cite{Nojiri:2010wj}, Capozziello and De Laurentis \cite{Capozziello:2011et}, Faraoni and Capozziello \cite{Capozziello:2010zz}, Bamba and Odintsov \cite{Bamba:2015uma}, Bamba, Capozziello, Nojiri and Odintsov \cite{Bamba:2012cp}.